zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_07_en-US_RTM_AND_SMELL.md

 ### 8.1 Danger Has a Smell

-Low-coherence phenomena—whether locations, entities, or reality zones—have distinctive signatures that register as "threat" to the olfactory coherence system:
+Low-coherence phenomena, whether locations, entities, or reality zones—have distinctive signatures that register as "threat" to the olfactory coherence system:

 ```
 THREAT SIGNATURE DETECTION